razorpay/devstack/README.md

 Devstack: Razorpay's cloud native development ecosystem

 ## What is Devstack
+* Client only, developer friendly stack for running cloud workloads
+* Ability to define a collection of dependent micro services(service fleet) in a composable fashion
+* Ability to deploy service fleet and associated cloud infrastructure using a single command
+* Build, Test, debug inside kubernetes with hot reloading capability
+* Create unified blueprints for your deployment stack using an ephmeral infrastructure
+* Service Level/Feature Level routing via header propogation

+## Why did we build this?
 At razorpay, we run all our workloads on kubernetes.
 Like any other mature organization, we have an involved CI/CD practice with extremely sophisticated pipelines.
 While this works great for all production and pre-production workloads, we have been noticing over a period of time a bunch of development challenges.
 In essence, the goal is to **Simplify developer workflow and reduce the time taken to rollout features independently**.
 Devstack, offers a set of tools to help build and develop code on the individual developer's laptop, as if they are working